AlexandriaLittle/Open-Source-B.R.E.A.D./README.md

 # BREAD - Broadly Reconfigurable and Expandable Automation Device

+## How to use
-***Please check the Documentation folder for the original paper and other related documents, licenses, etc!***
+**Please check the Documentation folder for the original research paper and how-to guides!**

+## Original Authors
 The original project documentation is published in the open-access journal Hardware X 15 and is authored by Shane Oberloier, Nicholas G. Whisman, Finn Hafting, and Joshua M. Pearce.
 Other contributors have added to the body of work since.
-Please refer to the URLs and original sources for important details about licensing, contributors, and any updates.
+Please refer to the original sources (below) for important details about licensing, contributors, and any updates.

+## About this repository
+This is not an 'official' or even necessarily a current collection of all of these collected projects.
+Please see the links below to download from their original sources.
+The projects are collected here mostly for convenient access and learning.

+## License
+As the original project is licensed CC-BY-SA-4.0, this project is released under the same license.

 ## BREAD Links
 - [Finn Hafting: Modularize your electronics with BREAD - YouTube](https://www.youtube.com/watch?v=OMPlVbqSqJ4)